torileatherman/news_articles_sentiment/README.md

 ### Model-centric improvements
 As we can see from the diagrams included above, our model appears to be overfitting.
-This can be seen from the from the validation accuracy diagram which shows that after 3 epochs the validation accuracy reaches a maximum value and continues to decrease after that.
+This can be seen from the validation accuracy diagram which shows that after 9 epochs the validation accuracy reaches a maximum value and continues to decrease after that.
 To mitigate the effects of overfitting we tune the learning rate.
 Our first model has the default learning rate of 0.01.
 User a keras tuner, we perform a parameter search over the values [0.01, 0.001, 0.0001] with the objective of maximizing the validation accuracy.
 The optimal learning rate was identified as 0.001, which we retrained our model with.
 The diagrams obtained from Wandb for our training epochs can be found below:
 Validation Accuracy           |  Accuracy :-------------------------:|:-------------------------:
 ![image](https://user-images.githubusercontent.com/113507754/212554488-2346512e-0e9e-4ac3-b11e-644c5dddb9e6.png)  |  ![image](https://user-images.githubusercontent.com/113507754/212554624-e3538a43-91cf-4602-b7cf-bf053d8a8804.png)